spark-mv/cdn/README.md

 Note: only load loader_cdn.js once (either static or dynamic)

-### Test it in under 5 minutes with Chrome
+### Test it in under 5 minutes using Chrome
-You can test the client side mdoule quickly on your site, from the browser developer console, without enabling CORS on your web sever.
+You can test the client side mdoule quickly on your site, from the browser developer console.
 * First, make sure you meet the [requirements] (https://github.com/hola/cdn#requirements)
 * Exit Chrome and make sure no Chrome processes are running.
 Then, temporarily launch Chrome with command line paremeter `--disable-web-security`.
 For example: `"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security`.
 Note that the location of your chrome.exe might be different.
 You can also edit the Chrome shortcut to include the parameter.
 In Mac, launch Chrome from a terminal window.
 * Go to your website's video page and launch the developer console (F12), then click the console tab.